anadis504/tiralabra-maze/Documentation/Implementation.md

 ## 3. Class WilsonAlgo

-Generates a perfect maze based on Wilson's algorithm.
+Generates a perfect maze using Wilson's algorithm based on looperased random walks.

+Methods:
+1.